Psihey/dota-pocket-library/README.md

 ## Installation

-There are different ways to get the Laverna app for Android: through the google play, from github or building it yourself.
+There are different ways to get the dota-pocket-library app for Android: through the google play, from github or building it yourself.

 ### Google play